Antoniosauni22/Antoniosauni22/README.md

 ## # Hello!
 I'm jhon  Full Stack Developer

 ## About me
 Hello!
-I'm a passionate Full Stack Developer with a keen focus on Java and Angular.
+I'm a passionate Full Stack Developer with a keen focus on Java and React.
 My journey in the tech world began with a fascination for building solutions that not only perform efficiently but also deliver a compelling user experience

 ## Contact me